robingram/silverstripe-unused-file-report/README.md

 If the Queued Jobs module is installed then the report builder job will appear in the "Create job of type" drop-down list in the Jobs tab as `UnusedFileReportJob`.

+## Credits

+Thanks to Christchurch City Council, New Zealand, for enabling the development of this module.